 This test is performed exclusively in the Tel Aviv Sourasky Medical Center's lab, certified by the Ministry of Health as a national referral center.

-Electron microscope test for discovering metal in the lungs
+Electron microscope test for discovering metals

-The test can be used also to demonstrate hypersensitivity to dental and orthopedic implants http://www.melisa.org/
+The test can also be used to demonstrate hypersensitivity to dental and orthopedic implants http://www.melisa.org.

-The entire list of metals can be seen in the list attached here
+The entire list of metals can be seen in the list